Bounded Hyperbolic Tangent: A Stable and Efficient Alternative to Pre-Layer Normalization in Large Language Models: Methodology

 \subsection{Depth-wise Variance Propagation and Stability of BHyT}

-\begin{restatable}[\edit{Finite-depth variance bound of BHyT}]{theorem}{finitedepthvarbound} \edit{ For a network of depth $L$, if the BHyT hyperparameters satisfy $\frac{\lambda}{\kappa} < \frac{1}{\sqrt{L}}$, then the output variance of BHyT is strictly smaller than that of LNS~\citep{sun2025curse} for every layer $\ell$ up to depth $L$ (i.e., for all $1 \le \ell \le L$):
+\begin{restatable}[Finite-depth variance bound of BHyT]{theorem}{finitedepthvarbound} For a network of depth \(L\), if the BHyT hyperparameters satisfy \(\lambda/\kappa < 1/\sqrt{L}\), then the output variance under BHyT is strictly smaller than that under LNS~\citep{sun2026curse} for every layer \(\ell\) up to depth \(L\), i.e., for all \(1 \le \ell \le L\):